 A few other cloud-integrated features are included, such as automatic storage optimization and uploads, but the biggest macOS announcement was the introduction of Siri on the desktop.
 Everyone’s favorite AI assistant will now be accessible on all Mac devices, and she’s boasting some serious functionality.

-Teaser videos show Siri searching for documents using specific parameters like “show me documents I opened yesterday” that will make life easier for those who hate organizing their files.
-Siri will also do basically everything she does on mobile, just heavily-integrated into macOS.
+Teaser videos show Siri searching for documents using specific parameters like “show me documents I opened yesterday” which will make life easier for those who hate organizing their files.
+Siri will also do basically everything she does on mobile, just heavily integrated into macOS.

 A final watchOS feature announced at WWDC was one of the coolest at the entire conference.
 Soon, with the use of Apple’s Homekit software, Apple Watches will become a central command center for a user’s home network of IoT devices.
-Imagine being able to turn off your lights, unlock your front door, or change the temperature with a flick on the wrist.
+Imagine being able to turn off your lights, unlock your front door, or change the temperature with a flick of your wrist.